daviseford/clean-text-utils/README.md

 # clean-text-utils
-### By Davis E Ford
+#### By Davis E. Ford - daviseford.com

-A collection of various text utilities that I've reached for and found lacking in Javascript.
+A Swiss Army Knife of text operations.
+Great for removing smart quotes, non-ASCII characters, and more.

 # Usage

-`npm install clean-text-utils --save`
+`npm i clean-text-utils --save`

 ```javascript
 import * as cleanTextUtils from 'clean-text-utils';